 Video file types: 3GP, AVI, MOV, MP4, MPG, M2TS

 Once you've selected all the media you want for your video, you will be taken to the storyboard where you can reorganize and delete the media, and add messages to go with the clips or images.
 At the top right corner, you'll see two icons: the orientation icon, and the duration icon.
-For business users, the paint brush icon brings up the brand kit where you can upload custom logos, fonts, and choose specific color palettes.
+For business users, the paint brush icon brings up the brand kit where you can upload custom logos, change fonts, and choose specific color palettes.
 The orientation icon will allow you to select the orientation, and the duration icon will allow you to set the duration of the video.
 You can also set both to “auto” which will let our system decide based on what would look best for the completed video.

 After you’ve selected and organized your media, your next step is to choose the style you would like to use for your video.
 Styles add flair to your videos with beautiful graphics and transitions that help to convey the mood of the video you’re creating.
 You can hover over each style to see a preview before selecting.

 Choose from recommended music options, or browse through all the music we have to offer.
 You can also opt out of music by toggling on the “No Music” option at the top right of the page.

 Once you’ve finished your selections, click “Preview” and a preview of your video will begin generating.
 Once the preview has been created, it will become a draft in your video manager.
 If you are satisfied with the video and don’t want to make additional changes, you can click “Add to Videos” and we will begin uploading the video to your Vimeo account.
 If you’d like to make some changes, just click on the “Edit” button to proceed to the editor.
 Your draft video will remain available for further editing even after the video is uploaded to your account.
 To remove drafts, click the dotted menu and “Delete”.